tywin1104/shopifyProject/README.md

-# shopify Summer Mobile Devloper Internship Problems -- all solved including the bonus parts
+My sample solution for shopify summer mobile developer internship problems (2018 summer).
+The app should include all features described in the documents and also supprot the bonus features.